Is FUE Hair Transplant Safe?

 Call for your no-obligation consultation

-Regarding FUE hair transplants with Dr. Cory Torgerson, his motto is, “Do the right thing at the right time.”
-He’ll be pleased to meet with you to plan a personalized restoration or other treatments that will benefit you.
-With 18 years of post-secondary education and extensive hair restoration expertise, Dr. Torgerson’s knowledge and experience contribute to lasting hair transplant results.
+Regarding FUE hair transplants with our doctors, our motto is, “Do the right thing at the right time.”
+We’ll be pleased to meet with you to plan a personalized restoration or other treatments that will benefit you.
+With extensive expertise, our doctors’ knowledge and experience contribute to lasting hair transplant results.
 You can avoid the unwanted cost of revision surgeries down the road by ensuring that you have the correct information to make an educated choice now.
 Call today and book your consultation.